aadorian/RallyRoleBot/CONTRIBUTING.md

 # Contributing to RallyRoleBot
 🎉 Thanks for your contribution to this project! 🎉

 The following is a set of guidelines for contributing to RallyRoleBot, which are hosted by [Rally Creator Coin Tools](https://github.com/CreatorCoinTools) on GitHub.
-These are mostly guidelines, not rules.
+These are mostly guidelines to keep a good quality codebase.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### Your First Code Contribution